Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 The image was of Francis and Ricard at a local beach.
 They were right next to each other, faces pressed tight together to fit in the frame.
 Francis knew that just below the picture, Ricard's arms held him up so their heads would be level with the camera.
 Francis wouldn't say it out loud, but Ricard knew he loved being held that way.

 "What a handsome man," Mona said, squinting her eyes to get every detail she possibly could out of the picture.
 There was some surprise in her voice, but not the judgmental or unpleasant kind.
 She'd always thought her son would choose another fox, not a lanky human who distinctly lacked fur.
 Mona was long since at peace with not getting any grandchildren.
 Francis was gay, and Patricia seemed wholly uninterested in having children.
-Consequently, it didn't matter much to her what partner her son chose, she had no stake in the matter.
+Consequently, it didn't matter much to her what partner her son chose, as long as they were happy.
 She would have liked it if her children had seen the same joy in parenthood as she had, but Mona realised it was rather selfish to expect your children to conform to your expectations of *their* adulthood.

 Francis swiped past yet more pictures of himself and Ricard, eagerly showing them to his mother.
 She drank in every one with the same enthusiasm, commenting on what a beautiful couple they made, how tall and handsome Ricard was, and how happy they looked together.